-The Camden Junior Welfare League has awarded seven Kershaw County School District graduates with scholarships.
-These students will be pursuing education and careers in fields that involve helping people, such as nursing, healthcare, social work, education or ministry.
+The Camden Junior Welfare League awarded five Kershaw County School District graduates with scholarship earlier this summer.
+Each of these students demonstrated a commitment to pursuing education and a career that involves helping people, such as nursing or education.